 If you’d like to learn more about Slack’s security policies and procedures, please see our security page.
 It provides detailed information on how we approach security, and includes a white paper on how Slack ensures user data security in particular.

 International Data Transfers: Privacy Shield and Contractual Terms

 To comply with E.U. data protection laws around international data transfer mechanisms, we self-certify under the E.U.-U.S. Privacy Shield and the Swiss-U.S. Privacy Shield.
 These frameworks were developed to establish a way for companies to comply with data protection requirements when transferring personal data from the European Union and Switzerland to the United States.

 In addition, we offer European Union Model Clauses, also known as Standard Contractual Clauses, to meet adequacy and security requirements for our customers who operate in the E.U.

 Fulfilling our privacy and data security commitments is important to us.
-So we’re glad to help you prepare for all the changes the GDPR brings.
-This page will be revised to reflect GDPR-related information as it becomes available.
-If you have any questions about how Slack can help you with compliance, we hope you’ll reach out to us.
+So we’re glad to comply and help you comply with the GDPR.
+If you have any questions about your rights under the GDPR as a User or how Slack can help you with compliance as a Customer, we hope you’ll reach out to us at email@example.com